tomjo02/hello-world/README.md

 # hello-world
-Test repository for demo purposes
+Test repository for demo purposes.
+The weather outside is stormy today!